 With over 100 years of collective experience, the legal team at Susan Clark Law Group LLC have the knowledge, skills, and resources to protect your child’s rights with a firm but diplomatic approach.
 We back up advocacy on your behalf with legal muscle.
 We will leave no stone unturned in to help your child get the 504 plan that he or she needs and deserves.

-If you believe your child may be eligible for a 504 plan, or if you are in a dispute with your child’s school over his or her 504 plan, or want to know how to get a 504 plan in NJ call or contact Susan Clark Law Group LLC to schedule a free, no-obligation case evaluation today.
+If you believe your child may be eligible for a 504 plan, if you are in a dispute with your child’s school over his or her 504 plan, or want to know how to get a 504 plan in NJ call or contact Susan Clark Law Group LLC to schedule a free, no-obligation case evaluation today.